cloudcmd/blog/_posts/2013-12-09-cloud-commander-v0.7.0.md

 But for now files content is saves to Storage to :).
 If option localStorage in **config** is set to "true".

 When file is opened for first time it's content is saved to localStorage with hash tag.
-When you try to save something (add **diff** options is enabled), diff of file content is send to server, and new hash is getting up.
+When you try to save something (and **diff** options is enabled), diff of file content is send to server, and new hash is getting up.
 So work with files should be much faster then is was.

 Notifications